FHA Loans Closing Cost

 Home inspection fees up to $200

-Conventional mortgages and FHA loans differ in a number of ways.
+Conventional mortgages and FHA differ in a number of ways.

-First, FHA loans have lower credit score requirements.
+First, FHA have lower credit score requirements.
 For conventional mortgages, you typically need a score of at least 620.
-For FHA mortgages, borrowers with credit scores as low as 500 can qualify for a loan.
+Additionally, borrowers with credit scores as low as 500 can qualify for a mortgage.

-FHA loans also have more lenient down payment requirements.
-FHA loans require a 3.5% down payment for borrowers with a credit score of 580 or greater and 10% for borrowers with credit scores between 500 and 580.
+They also have more lenient down payment requirements.
+These mortgages require a 3.5% down payment for borrowers with a credit score of 580 or greater and 10% for borrowers with credit scores between 500 and 580.
 Conventional mortgages may require a down payment of up to 20%.

 FHA Loan Requirements

-You have to meet the following requirements (Page 325) to be eligible for an FHA loan:
+You have to meet the following requirements (Page 325) to be eligible for one:

 FICO score of at least 580 for a 3.5% down payment; 500 - 579 for a 10% down payment